lujic/sea-leap/tracking-mechanism/README.md

 ~~~~
 * data movement tracking - TEST
 ~~~~
-#run agent-m02.py from target node that will execute request for data management action
+#run agent-Ex_Ny.py from target edge site Ex and node Ny that will execute request for data management action
-python3 agent-m02.py
+python3 agent-Ex_Ny.py

-#run migrate-data.py from meta-server (or other node) requesting data management action
+#run migrate-data.py from meta-server (or other nodes) requesting data management action
 python3 migrate-data.py

 #check new location details in the metadata database